-Modulated thermal conductivity of 2D hexagonal boron arsenide: Emerged strain-induced study
+Modulated thermal conductivity of 2D hexagonal boron arsenide: a strain engineering study†

-Ongoing prediction and synthesis of two-dimensional materials take remarkable attentions to engineer high performance intended devices.
-Through this, comprehensive and detailed uncovering of the material properties could accelerate to get to this aim.
+On-going prediction and synthesis of two-dimensional materials attract remarkable attention to engineer high performance intended devices.
+Through this, comprehensive and detailed uncovering of the material properties could be accelerated to achieve this goal.
 Hexagonal boron arsenide (h-BAs), a graphene counterpart, is among the most attractive 2D semiconductors.
 In this work, our objective is to explore the mechanical, electronic, and thermal properties of h-BAs.
 We found that this novel 2D material can show a high elastic modulus of 260 GPa, which is independent of the loading direction.
 We also observed that this system shows a direct and narrow band-gap of 1.0 eV, which is highly desirable for electronic applications.
-The focus of our investigation is to concern the in-depth understanding of the thermal transport along the monolayer h-BAs and further tuning the thermal conductivity by strain engineering.
-In this regard, the thermal conductivity of stress-free and pristine monolayer was predicted to be 180.2 W/mK, which can be substantially enhanced to 375.0 W/mK and 406.2 W/mK, with only 3% straining along the armchair and zigzag directions, respectively.
-The underlying mechanism for such a remarkable boosting of thermal conductivity in h-BAs was correlated to the fact that stretching makes the flexural out-plane mode as the dominant heat carrier.
-Our results not only improve the understanding concerning the heat transfer in h-BAs nanosheets but also offer possible new routes to drastically improve the thermal conductivity, which can play critical roles for the thermal management systems.
+The focus of our investigation is to gain an in-depth understanding of the thermal transport along the monolayer h-BAs and further tune the thermal conductivity by strain engineering.
+In this regard, the thermal conductivity of a stress-free and pristine monolayer was predicted to be 180.2 W m−1 K−1, which can be substantially enhanced to 375.0 W m−1 K−1 and 406.2 W m−1 K−1, with only 3% straining along the armchair and zigzag directions, respectively.
+The underlying mechanism for such a remarkable boosting of thermal conductivity in h-BAs was correlated to the fact that stretching makes the flexural out-of-plane mode the dominant heat carrier.
+Our results not only improve the understanding concerning the heat transfer in h-BAs nanosheets but also offer possible new routes to drastically improve the thermal conductivity, which can play critical roles in thermal management systems.